-The moving process begins with a survey of the original residence.
+The moving process begins with a survey of your original residence.
+This helps to understand the right international moving services you would need.
 The survey entails viewing the items planned for shipment to determine the weight and volume.
 This determines the cost of services, the materials needed to prepare the goods for export, and the equipment necessary for transport.
 Other considerations during the survey include items requiring special handling, those that may be restricted or prohibited for export or import, and identifying any issues with loading access at residence.

 It is recommended to perform the survey after the host country residence has been determined (type and size).
 Knowing the number of rooms and the layout of the new residence is critical in determining what household items to ship.
 Furniture pieces should be chosen carefully to ensure they will fit and function properly in the new residence.
 This is especially critical when moving from the USA to Europe or Asia where residences might be smaller, and access more difficult – narrow hallways and stairwells, and small or non-existent elevators.

 Ideally, the survey should be performed approximately 3 weeks prior to the desired vacate date.
 Performing the survey too early can make the accuracy less reliable as choices are changed or additions are made between the survey and the actual service (packing) date.
 Conversely, having the survey too late can result in required service dates being unavailable, or the inability to secure proper equipment for shipping (container).